onsala-space-observatory/astromorph/README.md

 ## Installation

+This project has been developed for Python 3.12.
+Lower versions of Python might work, but there is no guarantee.
+Anything below Python 3.9 will definitely not work.

 The easiest way to set this project up is inside its own virtual environment.
 If you are not familiar with those, you can read up on them [here](https://docs.python.org/3/library/venv.html).
 In short, they are a very convenient way of separating projects with conflicting